nshutinicolas/GithubSearch/README.md

 `CoreData` is used to stored all the previously viewed profiles and they are available on the search page(SearchViewController)

 ### Unit tests

+> 🚨 No unit test yet.
+Still resolving "Missing required module 'RxCocoaRuntime'" error in RxSwift.
+Possible solution is to use Cocoapods inplace of SPM but not sure yet.

 In this Project, I adopted the `TDD(Test Driven Development)` method and testing is much more important going forward with this project.